^

 • retinoids;

-During the exacerbation of the disease, therapeutic measures are aimed at reducing:
+During an exacerbation of the disease, therapeutic measures are aimed at reducing:

 Articular form

-The joint form of psoriasis affects the epidermis and articular tissue of the fingers of the limbs, as well as the intervertebral space.
-The disease can bear such names:
+The articular form of psoriasis affects the epidermis and articular tissue of the fingers, as well as the intervertebral space.
+The disease may have the following names:

 • internal psoriasis;